2022 UGC executive board

 What to expect

 Each organization will have its own approved individualized recruitment calendar of events.
-Events which will be posted on this website when finalized
+Follow NAU_UGC on Instagram for more information.

 Please keep in mind that alcohol is strictly prohibited at all recruitment events and hazing is not tolerated at Northern Arizona University.

 All current Northern Arizona University students are welcome to participate in UGC recruitment.
 Each organization has its own minimum grade point average and academic level requirement for membership, which they will share with you at the beginning of Recruitment Week.

 Northern Arizona University Greek organizations appreciate the benefits of diversity and have designed their membership selection processes to offer a mutual exploration for chapters and prospective members alike.
 Every student is welcome and encouraged to participate in Greek membership selection.

 The Northern Arizona University Greek system encourages the participation of students from diverse backgrounds.
 The Greek philosophy promotes self-worth, human dignity, and a positive image.
 Discrimination on the basis of race, ethnic background, or economics will not be tolerated in any area of membership selection.

 Each chapter will affirm its compliance with membership selection processes that are in accordance with the NAU student organization non-discrimination statement as set forth below: